nodeloophole/nodeloophole.github.io/content.md

     - Resolve as many unanswered questions as possible
     - Content model, roles and permissions
     - Know what Drupal modules to use
-    - Use the right frameworks for the work to be done
+    - Use the right technologies for the work to be done

 note:
 Plan the route before starting your journey.
-For the build out of a Drupal site, this can include panning out content types, taxonomy vocabularies, modules to use, modules to build, roles and permissions, etc.
+For the build out of a Drupal site, this can include planning out content types, taxonomy vocabularies, modules to use, modules to build, roles and permissions, etc.

 ---